Anonymous2957/Supply_chain_vul/README.md

 # supply_chain_vul
-Dataset of ASE'22: A comprehensive study on the software supply chain vulnerabilities
+Dataset and code of EMSE: Understanding Vulnerabilities in Software Supply Chains